 The fundamental framework for international relations is the United Nations Charter.
-Strengthening the United Nations, equipping it to fulfil its responsibilities and to act effectively, must be a The fundamental we European priority.
-If want framework for international organisations, regimes international relations and treaties to be effective in is the United Nations confronting threats to international Charter. peace and security we should be ready to act when their rules are broken.
+Strengthening the United Nations, equipping it to fulfil its responsibilities and to act effectively, must be European priority.
+If we international organisations, regimes treaties be effective and to confronting international threats to peace and security we should be ready to act when their rules are broken.